-You can't just write a check for $53,000 or $59,000.
+You can't just write a check for the maximum 401(k) contribution amount.
 There's a formula you need to follow based off your operating income.
 I'm personally shooting to contribute $100,000 a year pre-tax in a Solo 401(k) and SEP-IRA given I am an employee and a freelancer.

-Remember, if your employer has you in a 401(k) plan, you can open up a SEP-IRA if you're side hustling.
-And if your employer has you in a SEP-IRA, you can open up a Self-Employed 401(k) to contribute more pre-tax dollars to your retirement.
+Remember, if your employer has you in a 401k plan, you can open up a SEP-IRA if you're side hustling.
+And if your employer has you in a SEP-IRA, you can open up a self-employed 401k to contribute more pre-tax dollars to your retirement.

-Self-Employed 401(k) Plan Contribution Calculation
+Self-Employed 401k Plan Contribution Calculation

-A year after I left my corporate job in 2012 I opened up a Self-Employed 401(k) aka Solo 401(k) plan to keep my 401(k) contributions going as a sole proprietor.
+A year after I left my corporate job in 2012 I opened up a self-employed 401k aka Solo 401(k) plan to keep my 401(k) contributions going as a sole proprietor.
 If you're an independent contractor with no full time job, no employees, and no company sponsored 401k, I suggest you do the same if you want to defer taxes and save more for your retirement.

 Little did I know that contributing the maximum $17,000 in 2012 was not really the maximum.
 The employee contribution is only one part of the plan.
 There was also the profit sharing side of the equation from the employer as you see in the chart above and the example below.

-Let's say you make $100,000 in gross income (revenue) as an independent contractor and after $30,000 in expenses, you’re left with $70,000 in operating income before 401(k) contributions and taxes.
+Let's say you make $100,000 in gross income (revenue) as an independent contractor and after $30,000 in expenses, you’re left with $70,000 in operating income before 401k contributions and taxes.
 Here is how much you can contribute.

 You can use this example to easily calculate your own contribution amount after you've calculated your Operating Profits.
 Just remember 92.35% X 15.3% X 50% to apply to your operating profits and then multiply by the result by 20% to get your employer profit sharing contribution.

-Doing some simple math, you need to make an operating income of at least $175,000 after the 1/2 Self-Employed tax deduction to be able to contribute $35,000 in profit sharing + $18,000 employee contribution to equal the maximum $53,000 a year.
+Doing some simple math, you need to make an operating income of at least $180,000 after the 1/2 Self-Employed tax deduction to be able to contribute $36,000 in profit sharing + $18,000 employee contribution to equal the maximum $54,000 a year.
 Easier said than done.
 But an operating profit figure to shoot for all the same.